rutgers/tech-workshops/bootstrap/basics.md

 </html>
 ```
 ## The Div Tag:
-5. The \<html><div> tag defines a division or section in an html document.
+5. The \<div> tag defines a division or section in an html document.
 This may sound boring but the div tag is the workhorse of an hmtl webpage.
 They are extremely useful because div tags are often used to arrange elements together with CSS.
 Let's take a look at an example:
 ``` html
 <!DOCTYPE html>
 <html>